bfy22/Recipe-App/README.md

 - Install the latest and platform-compatible long-term support version of node.js
 - Install the latest MongoDB Community Edition with your preferred platform and installation method.
 In the Setup Wizard, choose Complete Setup Type, tick all checkboxes and run as Network Service user.
 Then restart your device.
-- Clone the Repository: Open your terminal or code editor terminal and clone the repository using the link provided under the "<> Code" button on GitHub.
+- Clone the Repository: Open your terminal or code editor terminal and clone the repository using the link provided under the "<> Code" button on GitHub, assuming you have <a href="https://git-scm.com/downloads">Git</a> installed.

 - Navigate to the Cloned Repository: Move into the project directory.
 - Install Dependencies: Use "npm install" to install the necessary packages.